Stephane-D/SGDK/src/ext/mw/README.md

 The game performs the initialization using `init()` function, and then enters an infinite loop that:

 1. Waits for the vertical blanking period to begin.
-Inside this function `tsk_user_yield()` must be called, either directly or indirectly (if you are using SGDK, as explained above).
+Inside this function `TSK_userYield()` must be called, either directly or indirectly (if you are using SGDK, as explained above).
 4. Reads controller inputs.
 2. Updates the frame (scroll, sprites, tiles, etc).
 3. Keeps the music and SFX playing.